stephenohair/java-documentation-template/src/site/markdown/index.md

 On linux this is as simple as running this from a terminal: `sudo apt-get install graphviz`

-## Where is the technical documentation?
+## Where is the documentation?
-All technical documentation can be found in the `src/main/docs` directory.
+All documentation can be found in the `src/main/docs` directory.

 It's written in markdown format and includes UML diagrams written using PlantUML syntax.